Sumer312/DSA/NeetCode250.md

 # Neetcode 250

 ##### This md doc contains the problems that I found very insightful in the [neetcode 250 list](https://neetcode.io/practice?tab=neetcode250).
-Neetcode 150 is the extension of blind 75, i.e. the overlapping problems in both lists which were very important are in the Blind75 doc.
+Neetcode 250 is the extension of neetcode 150, i.e. the overlapping problems in both lists which were very important are in the Neetcode150 doc.

 - [Maximum sum circular subarray](#maximum-sum-circular-subarray)
 - [Majority Element 2](#majority-element-2)